23bartman/oss2018/content/tracks/OWASP-SAMM/user-sessions/SAMM-introduction.md

 ---

-Crash course on SAMM as project and overview of the content/actions so far
+Crash course on SAMM as project and overview of the content/actions so far.
+We'll touch upon history of the project and the current status (in going towards version 2.0).
+We'll also discuss the program for this week.